-Founded in 2006, Xi’an Jiaotong-Liverpool University (XJTLU) is the largest Sino-foreign university, a partnership between Xi’an Jiaotong University and the University of Liverpool.
-The University's website is often used as the first point of contact for anyone interested in studying, collaborating with or working for XJTLU.
+Founded in 2006, Xi’an Jiaotong-Liverpool University (XJTLU) is China’s largest Sino-foreign university, a partnership between Xi’an Jiaotong University and the University of Liverpool.

-Since its establishment, Xi'an Jiaotong-Liverpool University's (XJTLU) website had developed organically and without clear governance.
-Content was fragmented across several sub-domains each using a different content management system (CMS), and the user experience and brand application was inconsistent.
-This created a high maintenance burden and poor user experience for visitors.
+XJTLU’s first website had developed organically, without clear governance, since the University opened in 2006.
+Content was fragmented across several sub-domains, each using a different content management system (CMS), while user experience and brand application was inconsistent.
+All this created a high maintenance burden and poor user experience for visitors.

-- Provide content in both Chinese and English languages, with room for expansion into other languages
+- Bilingual content (English and Simplified Chinese), with room for expansion into other languages

 - Real-time monitoring and evaluation of website visitors and effectiveness of marketing campaigns.

-We decided to focus the website primarily at external audiences, including prospective students and their parents, business partners, research founding bodies, and alumni.
-Internal audiences could be communicated to and accommodated through other platforms at the University.
+Internal audiences would be communicated to and accommodated through other platforms at the University.

-Whilst some of the content was repurposed from the old website, it was all reedited and published bilingually in English and Simplified Chinese.
+A thorough content audit identified duplicated content, complex navigation structures and outdated pages.
+Whilst some content was repurposed from the old website, it was all reedited, optimised for search, and published bilingually in English and Simplified Chinese.

-Roughly half way through the redevelopment we launched a beta version of the website to our internal stakeholders.
-It didn't have all the functionality, but most of the components to validate our decision making and ensure we were heading on the right path.
+Halfway through the redevelopment, we launched a beta version of the website to validate decision making and ensure we were on the right path.

-Additionally we presented the beta to key stakeholders across the University for qualitative feedback, and to raise any items that may have inadvertently been overlooked.
-It proved a useful exercise for getting buy-in from across the University.
+I also presented the beta to key stakeholders across the University for qualitative feedback and to discuss anything that may have changed since the project started.
+This proved a useful exercise for gaining stronger buy-in from across the University.

 We launched the new XJTLU website early in April 2016, having made refinements from the beta feedback and completing outstanding development tasks.